 - Do not leave cakes and cookies, or other employee-shared snacks, out overnight, as these can be highly attractive to the rodents and other pests.

-- Ask employees to keep any food in the kitchen rather than in their desk drawers, or store and food in their desks in pest-resistant, ungnawable containers.
+- Ask employees to keep any food in the kitchen rather than in their desk drawers, or store and food at their desks in pest-resistant, ungnawable containers.

 - Keep an eye out for signs of re-invasion and continue to manage all the above.